Nigeria

 - 284 cc. of perfume or eau-de-Cologne;

-The importation of pharmaceutical products in the passenger's luggage is prohibited.
+The import of pharmaceutical products in the passenger's luggage is prohibited.

-For the importation of hunting weapons, it is necessary to obtain prior authorization from the customs authorities.
+It is necessary to obtain prior authorization from the customs authorities for import of hunting weapons.

-- Documents and certificates of good health are required for all poultry
+- Documents and certificates of good health are required for all animals;

-When exporting dogs and cats, a health certificate and vaccinations must be presented no more than 1 week before travel.
+- Dogs and cats need health certificate and vaccination, made no more than 1 week before the date of travel.
 Domestic animals may travel as accompanied baggage or cargo.

 The import of the following items is also prohibited: